CollabIP/elasticsearch-arm-templates/README.md

 New Deploy scripts

+To deploy, use the Powershell script \src\new-estemplate.ps1

 # Elasticsearch Azure Marketplace offering
+WARNING!

 This repository consists of:

 * [src/mainTemplate.json](src/mainTemplate.json) - The main Azure Resource Management (ARM) template.
 The template itself is composed of many nested linked templates with the main template acting as the entry point.
-* [src/createUiDefinition](src/createUiDefinition.json) - UI definition file for our Azure Marketplace offering.
+* [src/createUiDefinition](src/createUiDefinition.json) - DEPRECATED!
+NOT SUPPORTED.
+UI definition file for our Azure Marketplace offering.
 This file produces an output JSON that the ARM template can accept as input parameters.

 ## Building